+Caravan and camping not your thing?
 There’s no need to scrimp on luxury when it comes to setting up camp in South Australia.
 Forget pitching your own tent or roughing it in a swag.
 Digging your own loo?
 No way.
-From the lush Adelaide Hills to the breathtaking Outback, glamping locations are dotted throughout South Australia.
+From the lush Adelaide Hills to the breathtaking Outback, luxurious glamping locations are dotted throughout South Australia.
 Check out our list of the best glamping spots to get back in touch with nature, with all the creature comforts.

 1. Bukirk Glamping, Clare Valley

 Camping meets comfort and country charm in the heart of Clare Valley at Bukirk Glamping.
-A quick five-minute drive from the Clare township, you’ll discover four spacious bell tents set against picturesque farmland and vineyards.
+A quick five-minute drive from the Clare township, you’ll discover five spacious bell tents set against picturesque farmland and vineyards.
 With queen and king bed options, cosy spots to lounge around, heating, private ensuites and a deck to sit back and enjoy the sunset with a glass of bubbles, this is camping in style.
-Hang out in the epic outdoor entertaining area, cook breakfast with eggs fresh from the chooks or get up early and watch the sun rise over the valley.
+If you'd rather four walls over a tent, Bukirk is also home to two brand-new, rustic tiny homes.
+Hang out in the epic outdoor entertaining area, cook breakfast with eggs fresh from the chooks or get up early and watch sunrise over the valley.
 Did we mention there’s also a resident pig, Kevi?

 2. Wilpena Pound Resort, Flinders Ranges

 A luxury glamping experience isn’t what you’d expect to find on a sixth-generation Outback station.
-Hidden away in an almost untouched corner of the Flinders Ranges, experience the unique Outback way of life in style at Flinders Bush Retreats.
-Offering a boutique farm stay experience in Hawker with self-contained houses, glamping and camping options, cosying up in the eco tent is the perfect retreat for nature lovers who aren’t ready to rough it.
+Hidden away in an almost untouched corner of the Flinders Ranges, couples and families can experience the unique Outback way of life in style at Flinders Bush Retreats in their Eco Tent offering a boutique farm stay experience in Hawker with self-contained houses, glamping and camping options, cosying up in the eco tent is the perfect retreat for nature lovers who aren’t ready to rough it.
 Complete with a queen-sized bed, luxurious linen, small kitchenette and ensuite, everything is taken care of.

 Glamping in South Australia’s wine mecca, the Barossa – sounds like a recipe for a spectacular weekend getaway!
 Just minutes from the centre of Tanunda, a deluxe safari tent at Discovery Parks Barossa Valley is the perfect place to kick back after a day touring the region’s best wineries.
 The two-person luxe tents are set in a private area of the park with exclusive access to an outdoor lounge, BBQ space, firepit, heated swimming pool and spa.
 Tucked among gum trees with vineyard views, the eco-luxe tent features hotel-standard ensuite bathrooms and a private deck for the ultimate luxury escape.

 Imagine being flown to your own secluded campsite perched above the Flinders Ranges.
-Discover the beauty of the outback from the air with an epic overnight Heli-swag Experience with Helivista.
+Discover the beauty of the outback from the air with an epic overnight Heli-camping experience with Rawnsley Park Station.
 Jump on your own private helicopter and enjoy views over Rawnsley Bluff and Wilpena Pound before landing at your epic camp spot on the Chace Range.
 Watch the setting sun and marvel at the milky way in the clear winter sky before tucking in to a two-course meal and falling asleep under a blanket of stars.